pydio/pydio-doc-admin-guide/5_securing_your_data/6_compliance_audit/3_storage_usage.md

 [:image:5_securing_your_data/auditing_accesses/storage_usage/storage_detail_cellsdata.png]

-and then you can still go a level deeper, to analyse the usage for a specific user, here for instance we are going to look at the user `admin` usage.
+and then you can still go a level deeper, to analyse the usage for a specific user, here for instance we are going to look at the user `admin` _cell_ storage usage.

 [:image:5_securing_your_data/auditing_accesses/storage_usage/storage_detail_cellsdata_admin.png]